ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

 ## Pinning files

-IPFS nodes treat the data they store like a cache, meaning that there is no guarantee that the data will continue to be stored. _Pinning_ a file tells an IPFS server that the data is essential and shouldn't be thrown away.

-You should _pin_ any content you consider important to ensure that content is retained over the long term.
-Since data relevant to someone else may not be important to you, pinning enables you to have control over the disk space and data retention you need.
+IPFS nodes treat the data they store like a cache, meaning that there is no guarantee the data will continue to be stored. _Pinning_ a file tells an IPFS node to treat the data as essential and to not throw it away.
+You should _pin_ any content you consider important to ensure that data is retained over the long term.

 ### Using Pinata

-To ensure that your important data is retained, you may want to use a pinning service.
-[Pinata](https://pinata.cloud/) is one such service that offers pinning for free!
+An easy way to make sure important data is retained is to use a pinning service.
+These services run a bunch of IPFS nodes, and will _pin_ your data for you!
+This way you don't have to run and maintain your own IPFS node.
+[Pinata](https://pinata.cloud/) is a pinning service that allows you to pin up to 1GB of data for free.

 1. Go to [Pinata.cloud](https://pinata.cloud/) and sign up or log in.
 2. Click **Pinata Upload**.